Australian Shepherd: Activities

 Like other herding breeds, these dogs excel at many dog sports, especially herding also known as stockdog, dog agility, dock diving/dock jumping, obedience, rally, tracking, disc, and flyball.
 Herding instincts and trainability can be measured at noncompetitive instinct tests.
-Aussies that exhibit basic herding instincts can be trained to compete in ASCA stock dog trials or AKC herding events.
+Australian Shepherds that exhibit basic herding instincts can be trained to compete in ASCA stock dog trials or AKC herding events.

 The dog has a stride in which its front and back legs cross over, making for an appearance of "on the edge" speed.
 The dogs instinctively use a "pounce" position to deal with cattle trying to kick them.
 They also have strong hips and legs, allowing for fast acceleration and high jumping, sometimes as high as 4 ft (1.3 m).

 An Australian shepherd named Pockets is credited as being the oldest dog to earn a title in AKC history, having earned the Rally Novice title at the age of 15 years, 5 weeks.